jayhonglee/MVP_Web_V.0.9.1/README.md

 supabase stop

 # Then start it again
 supabase start

-# or if needed
+# or if you encounter "container is not ready: unhealthy" error message
+supabase stop
 supabase start --ignore-health-check
 ```